 Position: Assistant Coach, Cornerbacks

-• In six years on staff, he has helped the Tigers to a 76-9 record and three appearances in the national championship game, winning national titles in 2016 and 2018.
+• In seven years on staff, he has helped the Tigers to a 90-10 record and four appearances in the national championship game, winning national titles in 2016 and 2018.

 • Contributed to Clemson’s 2018 defense leading the nation in scoring defense (13.1 points per game) for the first time in school history.

 • His cornerbacks helped Clemson rank fifth in the nation in pass efficiency defense (106.9) in 2017.